-The test sequence according to Option 1, described in paragraphs 3.2.4.1. to 3.2.4.7. inclusive of this annex, as well as the corresponding REESS state of charge profile, are shown in Figure A8.App1/1 in Appendix 1 to this annex.
+The test sequence according to Option 1, described in paragraphs 3.2.4.1. to 3.2.4.7. inclusive of this sub-annex, as well as the corresponding REESS state of charge profile, are shown in Figure S-A1.App1/1 in Appendix 1 to this sub-annex.

+3.2.4.1.
+Vehicle preparation, preconditioning and soaking procedure

+The vehicle shall be prepared, preconditioned and soaked according to paragraph 2. of Appendix 2 to this sub-annex.

 3.2.4.2.
 Test conditions

+3.2.4.2.1.
+The test shall be carried out with a fully charged REESS according to the charging requirements as described in paragraph 5 of Appendix 2 to this sub-annex and with the vehicle operated in charge-depleting operating condition as defined in paragraph 3.3.5. of this Regulation.